 Expenditure on the core secretariat will be kept to around a quarter of cash outlays.
-However, the secretariat will make substantial contributions of staff time, especially that of the Director and a research officer/fellow, to a number of program activities.
-Other core staff will include an Assistant Director to co-ordinate operations, a project officer responsible for program support and communications, and part-time administrative support.
+However, the secretariat will make substantial contributions of staff time to program activities.
+Core staff include a Director, Assistant Director to co-ordinate operations, Research Program Manager, Programs Officer responsible for network support and communications, and part-time administrative and project support.
 Office facilities are being provided by UTS as a component of its in-kind contribution.